BF. Skinner

 In addition to his work with reinforcement theory, Skinner developed other essential techniques, such as operant conditioning and behavior shaping through rewards or punishments (also called “schedules”).
 He wrote extensively about these theories in numerous books, including “Science and Human Behavior” (1953) and “Beyond Freedom & Dignity” (1971), which are considered two of the most influential texts ever written on human behavior, influencing not only academics but popular culture alike.

 The legacy left by B.F.
-Skinner lives on today due to both his pioneering theories as well The B F. Skinner Foundation, established in 1989, provides grants for research into behavioral sciences each year along with awards given out annually bearing BF.
-Skinner’s name honoring those who have made remarkable contributions within this field.
+Skinner lives on today due to his pioneering theories and the B.F.
+Skinner Foundation, established in 1989.
+Each year, the foundation provides grants for research into behavioral sciences and awards bearing BF.
+Skinner’s name honor those who have made remarkable contributions within this field.

 Operant Conditioning: Skinner’s Unique Approach to Learning Theory